How to Add Social Media Icons to an Email Signature

 Hit publish on that perfect Instagram Collab post, celebrated for a moment, and then felt that sinking feeling when you noticed a typo in your collaborator’s username?
 It’s a frustrating moment that happens to the best of us.
 This guide will walk you through exactly what you can - and can't - do after you’ve already posted, and provide a clear strategy to fix the issue and prevent it from happening again.

 Let's get straight to it: No, you cannot directly edit or change the collaborator on an Instagram post after it has gone live.
-The moment you hit that publish button, Instagram bakes the collaborator information into the post's core data.
+The moment you hit that publish button, Instagram embeds the collaborator information into the post's core data.
 This is tied to permissions, notifications, and how the post is shared across two different profiles.
 Think of it like a digital signature - once it's on the document, you can't just swap it out for a different one.
 This limitation is a feature, designed to protect the integrity of the collaboration and prevent users from being added or removed from content without a proper process.

 So, if you’ve tagged the wrong person, misspelled their handle, or simply need to change the collaborator for any other reason, a simple "edit" won’t work.
 Clicking the three dots and going into the edit screen will let you change the caption, location, and alt text, but the collaborator tag itself is locked in.
 But don't worry, while there isn't an "edit" button, there is a clear, professional solution.